dskarbek/OregonTrailRace/docs/calamities.md

   lose your turn), there is no option to avoid it because you have no other actions to use.
 Other than the loss of an action on that first turn, the Measles has no effect on you until the other Measles card comes up.
 If you have not mended the calamity by then, both you and the other player lose a wagon member (and therefore an action) permanently.
+  If you have received both Measles cards, then you lose two wagon members.
-  In this case, the other player that just got the Measles does not have a temporarily reduced action count for their first turn on top of this.
+  The player that gets the second Measles card does not have a temporarily reduced action count for their first turn on top of this.
 The wagon member with measles has simply died.
 At this point the measles cards are discarded.
   You can mend Measles with a Medicine supply, whether on your first turn after receiving it or later.</td>
   <td><img src="images/medicine.jpg"></td></tr>